ropensci/roweb3/content/blog/2022-09-28-first-peer-reviewed-stats-packages/index.md

 and diagnostics that help both authors and reviewers navigate the review.

-An enormous thank-you to the authors, editors, and reviewers who volunteered their time and helped piloted this new system!
+An enormous thank-you to the authors, editors, and reviewers who volunteered their time and helped pilot this new system!
 Also to our [statistical advisory board](https://stats-devguide.ropensci.org/) and all the community members that have provided input on our standards and processes.